 “American Swine: Ethnographic Value Chain Research as Epistemic Cartography.”
 American Political Science Association (APSA) Annual Meeting.
 Panel on “New Approaches to Ethnography.”
 Philadelphia, PA.
 Sep.
 3.

 “ ‘unresolved dilemmas…”: Subjectivity and instrumentality in the interspecies imaginaries of Temple Grandin and Donna Haraway.”
 WPSA Annual Meeting.
 San Diego.
 March 25.

 “Stalled Ethics: The Gestation Crate as a Site of Commodity Compassion.” (with Lori Gruen) Pig Out: Hogs and Humans in Global and Historical Context.
 Yale University.
 October 1.

 “Pig hunting in America: Discontinuous ethnography as epistemic cartography.”
 Meeting of the Ethnography of Movement and Mobility Research Cluster.
 The New School, NYC.
 May 8.

 “Creative Transparency: Animal Welfare Certification and the Politics of Humane Consumption.”
-APSA Annual Meeting.
+American Political Science Association (APSA) Annual Meeting.
 Panel on “Food and Politics.”
 Washington, D.C.
 August 30.